Alvaropz/java_projects_Codecademy/README.md

 ## General Info:

-These are a series of challenges provided by Codeacademy of its course about Java where I worked with variables, loops or functions.
+This is a series of challenges provided by Codeacademy of its course about Java where I worked with variables, loops or functions.

 ## Technologies: